imendoza03/consolidationTeam2/Instructions.md

 # Consolidation Exercise Team 2

-* There will a main directory called "src"
+* There will be a main directory called "src"

 * Inside "src" there will be:
    - A directory/namepsace called Tools